 Citizen developers need to take a careful look at routine business activities.
 They should understand how employees do this work, what processes they use, and where they could streamline efforts.
 They need to understand how business data is used during the process and what data is needed.
 Only then can they have a clear understanding of what employees need to perform their jobs better.

 Once a proper examination is done, the team can determine where processes can be engineered with digital technologies.
-Companies can then take steps to source and assess specific digital tools that can help.
+Companies can then take steps to source and assess specific digital tools or social media integrations that can help.

 Further reading: MIT Sloan report on building digital workplaces.